 Mild traumatic brain injury (TBI), previously termed concussion, is a closed head injury due to a direct blow to the head or deceleration of the head from an impulsive force, resulting in a transient change in mental status.

 Most common causes are motor vehicle accidents, sports, assaults, and falls.

 Headache, mental slowing and fogginess, and memory difficulties are typical symptoms.
 Symptoms may fluctuate, but typically subside after 1 week to 1 month.
 Loss of consciousness is not necessary for a positive diagnosis.

-Computed tomography scan and magnetic resonance imaging are typically normal in concussive injury.
+Computed tomography scan and magnetic resonance imaging are typically normal in mild TBI.

 For uncomplicated cases, physical and cognitive rest is usually sufficient.